kcleong/rpi-sonos-remote/README.rst

 control on a Raspberry Pi with an IR receiver.
 The RPi must be connected to the same network as a Sonos device or bridge.

-The LIRC daemon is used the read infrared signals from the remote.
+The LIRC daemon is used to read infrared signals from the remote.
 The key which was pressed is read, and the action (such as volume up or down) is sent to the Sonos speakers.
 The Python library `SoCo`_ is used to control the speakers.